LeAnn Rimes: Early life

 Margaret LeAnn Rimes was born on August 28, 1982, in Jackson, Mississippi.
 She is the only child of Wilbur Rimes and Belinda Butler.
 The family moved to Garland, Texas, when she was six.
 She was enrolled in vocal and dance classes, and she has performed at local talent shows at the age of five.
 Rimes began her career in musical theatre, performing in a Dallas, Texas, production of A Christmas Carol, and almost landing the lead part in the Broadway production of Annie.
-After appearing on the network television competition show Star Search, where she clearly charmed host Ed McMahon in addition to being a one-week champion, Rimes decided to go into country music.
+After appearing as a one-week champion on the television competition show Star Search, Rimes chose to pursue a career in country music.
 Rimes appeared a number of times on Johnnie High's Country Music Revue in Arlington, Texas, which gained the attention of local talent scouts.

 By age nine, Rimes was an experienced singer.
 She toured nationally with her father and also regularly performed a cappella renditions of "The Star-Spangled Banner" at the opening of the Dallas Cowboys football games.
 In 1991, she released her debut album Everybody's Sweetheart on an independent label called Nor Va Jak.
 Due to the independent album's success throughout the Dallas music community, Rimes was discovered by local disc jockey and record promoter Bill Mack.
 Mack was impressed by Rimes's vocal ability, and over the next three years, he made various attempts to sign Rimes to a major country music label.
 The center of Mack's plan to bring her success was his 1958 single, "Blue".
 In July 1994, Rimes included her first version of "Blue" on her second and final Nor Va Jak release, All That; she also co-wrote "Share My Love" for this album.
 Mack then arranged a recording contract for Rimes with Curb Records.
 She signed with the Nashville label in 1996.

 Career

 1996: Country music breakthrough with Blue

 After signing with Curb, Rimes recorded a new version of "Blue" as a single.
-According to Rimes, the record company accidentally released the version she had recorded as an 11-year-old, and it was this version that peaked at number 10 on the Billboard chart of Hot Country Songs.
+Rimes stated that the version of 'Blue' that reached number 10 on the Billboard Hot Country Songs chart was a recording she had made at age 11.
 Critics drew comparisons between Rimes and that of Patsy Cline, to whom the song had been pitched in 1963; Mack claimed that Cline was unable to record the song before her death.
 A press release for the song said that Mack had been "waiting over 30 years to find the right vocalist to sing it".
 The song had previously been recorded by multiple artists over the years.
 Nonetheless, the media attention to "Blue" further added to the belief that Rimes was the successor to Cline's legacy.